tamagui/tamagui/apps/site/stripe-docs.md

 #### `slug`

-A URL friendly text that may be used for querying. e.g. starter-pack, icon-packs.
+A URL friendly text that may be used for querying. e.g. universal-starter, icon-packs.

 ## Special Promotion Code